 - Managing Stress and Self-Care during the Coronavirus Crisis

 - Having problems sleeping?
 Advice from the Sleep Foundation.

 - WCBC Educational Psychologist Reflection Pack

 - WCBC Educational Psychologist Pack – Mental Health & Kindness

 - WCBC Educational Psychologist Pack – Wellbeing Challenge

 - These resources could be used to help explain what is happening to children with ASD and / or other additional needs.

-Your child is likely to be using the internet and digital devices more than usual during this period of school closure.
+Your child is likely to be using the internet and digital devices lots at home.

 There are lots of good sources for learning on You Tube, however it is important that you look at the clip where you can.
 Lots of adverts can pop up and we would always advise using You Tube Kids.